Programming-0101/TheBook/_old/_manuscript/topic-K.md

 Modify the DeckOfCards class to support shuffling of the deck.

-* Shuffle() – This method resets the deck to a full deck of cards and then “shuffles” the deck until the cards are randomly distributed through the collection.
+* Shuffle() – This method resets the deck to a full deck of cards and then "shuffles" the deck until the cards are randomly distributed through the collection.